-With this in mind, the New York Film Academy has specially designed the One-Week Music Video Camp, taught by music video directors in a hands-on program of total immersion.
+With this in mind, the New York Film Academy has designed the 1-Week Music Video Camp, a unique summer camp taught by music video directors in a hands-on program of total immersion.
 Students will eat, drink, and breathe music video from start to finish.
-The pace of this course is feverish, and each student will complete his or her own version of a short music video to be screened at the conclusion of the course.
+The pace of this course is feverish, and students will work together to shoot a short music video to be screened at the conclusion of the course.
+Music video camp students will make a video for an up-and-coming band, when available, or shoot highly stylistic footage for an already published song.
 The curriculum is designed for people with little or no experience in making music videos.

 From day one, students are fully immersed in the various facets of directing music videos.
 By the end of the camp, each student edits his or her own version of a short music video subject that was conceived, produced, and shot by the class as a group.

-The program begins with two days of intensive study in music video style, shooting and editing techniques.
-During this time there will be an in class play back demonstration.
-This will prepare students for the class project, which they will shoot in the middle of the week.
+Camp begins with two days of intensive study in music video style, shooting, and editing techniques.
+During this time there will be an in-class play back demonstration to prepare students for the class project, which they will shoot in the middle of the week.

 Equipment and Facilities

-Students enrolled in the Music Video Camp will shoot with HD digital cameras and edited with digital editing software.
+Students enrolled in the 1-Week Music Video Camp will work with industry-standard HD digital cameras and digital editing software.

 Music Video Camp Goal

-The One-Week Music Video Camp was designed to serve the needs of different types of students.
+The 1-Week Music Video Camp for teens was designed to serve the needs of different types of students.
 For students contemplating a longer-term education in filmmaking or a career in the industry, it is an excellent introduction.
-This camp gives students an understanding of the requirements and rigors of directing music videos, as well as the exhilaration of seeing a completed project.
-Some students are simply interested in learning about how music videos are made.
-Many of our students get “bitten by the film bug” during the program, and realize that one week will not fulfill their desire to learn all they can about the process of filmmaking, and therefore return to complete a longer course of study.
+This camp gives students an understanding of the requirements and rigors of directing music videos, as well as the exhilaration of seeing a project through to completion.
+Some students are simply interested in learning about how music videos are made, while others get “bitten by the film bug” during the camp, and realize that one week will not fulfill their desire to learn all they can about the process of filmmaking, and therefore return to complete a longer course of study.